 Goodtimer is the world’s first habit-forming, family toy and tech gadget: a simple and effective tool that encourages your children to make good choices—and to have fun doing it.
 Goodtimer is an interactive and friendly, clock-style companion that provides stimulating positive reinforcement and meaningful incentives to promote patterns of good behavior.

 How do you play?

-When your child makes good choices, they turn their Goodtimer on by turning it right side up.
-The product begins to glow green, a positive sound plays, and the device begins tracking Good Time.
-Goodtimer displays your child’s performance by illuminating twelve glowing segments one-by-one in a way similar to the hands of a clock.
-As the child earns more Good Time, more of the device's segments are filled with green light demonstrating your child's performance in a way that's simple enough for a three-year-old to understand.
+When your child makes good choices, they turn their Goodtimer on by flipping it right-side up.
+Goodtimer begins to glow green, a positive sound plays, and the device begins tracking Good Time.
+Goodtimer displays your child’s performance by illuminating twelve glowing segments, similar to the hands of a clock.
+As the child continues to follow house rules and earn more Good Time, more segments are filled with green light, demonstrating your child’s progress and performance in a way that’s simple enough for a three-year-old to understand.

 The Goodtimer Children's Book

 It’s your home, so it’s your rules.
 Each Goodtimer includes a children’s book that tells Goodtimer's charming back story, explains how the device works, and most importantly, gives you the tools you need to help your child succeed at making good choices.
 While reading the book, parents and kids will have an opportunity to clarify house rules, ensuring that everyone is on the same page and is working together to earn Good Time.